GamesCreatorsClub/GCCPiWarsBlog/posts/2018/10/03/gcc-rover-m18-design.md

 ![PiWars](/images/piwars-logo-small.png "PiWars"){ : style="float:left;width:25%;margin-right:30px;"}

 Great news!
-We have been accepted for [PiWars](https://www.piwars.org) 2019 and no less but the Advanced category!
+We have been accepted for [PiWars](https://www.piwars.org) 2019 and in nothing other than the Advanced category!

-It seems that our ability to make unique design and make rover ready and on time for two competitions with (some) success in overall score brought us a place.
+It seems that our ability to make unique designs and make a rover ready and on time for two competitions with (some) success in overall score brought us a place.
 There were over 150 applications and Mike and Tim (the organisers of the PiWars competition) had to pick 30-odd competitors for the first day (Schools and Clubs) and similar amount for the second day (Beginners, Intermediate and Advance category competitors).